How much does installing a new air conditioner cost?

 Several factors can increase the cost of your air condition installation.
 If you need a new thermostat, for example, or if the design of your house is such that substantial amounts of duct work are required to link with your existing furnace, you'll pay more than average.

 The seasonal energy efficiency ratio (SEER) is also a critical factor.
 This ratio is a measure of an A/C unit's total cooling output (measured in BTU) during a season, divided by its total electric energy input.
 The higher the resulting number, the better.
-Most units sold are over 13 SEER, and some can perform at up to 27 SEER.
+Currently, all units sold are over 13 SEER, and some can perform at up to 27 SEER.
 The advantages of improved SEER ratings are lowered energy costs and cooling times, but they come with a corresponding cost increase.
 If your hot season isn't particularly long, the increased price may not be worth it.

 It's also possible to lower the noise of your air conditioner.
 Louder units can run over 80 decibels on a hot day, which is painful up close.
 Many municipalities have passed laws that require new installations to be under a certain decibel level.
 At 75 decibels, for example, you'll probably hear the unit from the garage or through a window on the same side of the house, while at 70 it will begin to fade into background noise.
 Most popular brands have high-efficiency, low noise models available for an increased price.